 A primary control to reduce the impact of a contingency event is a high degree of redundancy in RITS systems.
 RITS data are synchronously mirrored at two geographically remote sites, which are permanently staffed.
 Full redundancy of equipment exists at both these sites, ensuring there is no single point of failure at either site.
 RITS can be operated from either site indefinitely.
 Live operations alternate between both sites on a regular basis.
 Critical staff are also able to work from home through remote logon using a virtual private network.
-For RITS, the recovery time target is up to 40 minutes, depending on the nature of the operational disruption.
+For RITS, the recovery time target (the time taken between confirmed system failure at one site and resumption at the alternate site) is up to 40 minutes, depending on the nature of the operational disruption.